wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-configure-network-settings-for-microsoft-teams/includes/03-plan-network-deployment-using-network-planner.md

 6. Select **Generate report**.

-7. On the report page, review the report including Type of service, and required bandwidth for different services, such as Audio, Video, Screenshare, Office 365 server traffic and PSTN.
+7. On the **report** page, review the report including Type of service and required bandwidth for different services, such as Audio, Video, Screen share, Office 365 server traffic, and PSTN.
 :::image type="content" source="../media/network-planner-report-output.png" alt-text="A screenshot to run the report of network planner":::